teresacho135/react-state-and-props/readme.md

 ## State

 The limitation of props is that we can't change the data from within the component.
 The data that we can change within a component is called **[state](https://facebook.github.io/react/docs/state-and-lifecycle.html)**.
 We haven't talked about state much, but you have worked with it before.
-Your project 1s all tracked some state, regardless of which game you built:
+Just think about if you were to develop a game.
+Here are some examples:

 * **Trivia**: what is the current score, what card is currently displayed to the user, is the user's input correct or incorrect?
 * **Simon**: what order of buttons did the user push, what is the order of buttons they were supposed to push, what round or level are they on?